Lotus Temple

-The Lotus Temple, located in Delhi, India, is a Baháʼí House of Worship that was dedicated in December 1986.
-Notable for its lotus like shape, it has become a prominent attraction in the city.
-Like all Bahá’í Houses of Worship, the Lotus Temple is open to all, regardless of religion or any other qualification.
-The building is composed of 27 free-standing marble-clad "petals" arranged in clusters of three to form nine sides, with nine doors opening onto a central hall with a height of slightly over 34 meters and a capacity of 1,300 people.
+The Lotus Temple is a Baháʼí House of Worship in New Delhi, India.
+It was completed in December 1986.
+Notable for its lotus-like shape, it has become a prominent attraction in the city.
+Like all Bahá’í Houses of Worship, the Lotus Temple is open to all people, regardless of religion or any other qualification.
+The building is composed of 27 free-standing marble-clad "petals" arranged in clusters of three to form nine sides, with nine doors opening onto a central hall with a height of slightly over 34 metres and a capacity of 1,300 people.
 The Lotus Temple has won numerous architectural awards and has been featured in many newspaper and magazine articles.

 History

-The architect of the Lotus Temple was an Iranian, Fariborz Sahba who now lives in La Jolla, California, after living some years in Canada.
+The architect of the Lotus Temple was an Iranian, Fariborz Sahba, who now lives in La Jolla, California, after spending some years in Canada.
 He was approached in 1976 to design the Lotus Temple and later oversaw its construction.
-The structural design was undertaken by the UK firm Flint and Neill over the course of 18 months, and the construction was done by ECC Construction Group of Larsen & Toubro Limited at a cost of $10 million.
-The major part of the funds needed to buy this land was donated by Ardishír Rustampúr of Hyderabad, Sindh (Pakistan), whose will dictated that his entire life savings would go to this purpose.
+The structural design was undertaken by the British firm Flint and Neill over the course of 18 months, and the construction was done by ECC Construction Group of Larsen & Toubro Limited at a cost of $10.56 million.
+The major part of the funds needed to buy this land was donated by Ardishír Rustampúr, of Hyderabad, Sindh (Pakistan), whose will stipulated that his entire life savings would go towards the building of the temple.
 A portion of the construction budget was saved and used to build a greenhouse to study indigenous plants and flowers that would be appropriate for use on the site.

-Rúhíyyih Khánum laid the foundation stone for the Lotus Temple on 19 October 1977 and dedicated the temple on 24 December 1986.
-For the dedication, there was a gathering of 8,000 Baháʼís from 107 countries, including some 4,000 Baháʼís from 22 provinces in India.
+Rúhíyyih Khánum laid the foundation stone for the Lotus Temple on 19 October, 1977, and dedicated the temple on 24 December 1986.
+For the dedication, there was a gathering of 8,000 Baháʼís from 107 countries, including some 4,000 Baháʼís from 22 states in India.
 The temple was opened to the public on 1 January 1987 and more than 10,000 people visited that day.

 Worship

-The Baháʼí Faith teaches that a Baháʼí House of Worship should be a space for people of all religions to gather, reflect, and worship.
+The Baháʼí Faith states that a Baháʼí House of Worship should be a space for people of all religions to gather, reflect, and worship.
 Anyone may enter the Lotus Temple irrespective of religious background, gender, or other distinctions, as is the case with all Baháʼí Houses of Worship.
-The sacred writings of not only the Baháʼí Faith but also other religions can be read and/or chanted, regardless of language; on the other hand, reading nonscriptural texts is forbidden, as are delivering sermons or lectures, or fundraising.
+The sacred writings of not only the Baháʼí Faith but also other religions can be read and/or chanted, regardless of language; on the other hand, reading non-scriptural texts is forbidden, as is delivering sermons or lectures, or fundraising.
 Musical renditions of readings and prayers can be sung by choirs, but no musical instruments can be played inside.
 There is no set pattern for worship services, and ritualistic ceremonies are not permitted.